Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Now, that all the GameObjects and ML-Agent components are in place, it is time to connect everything together in the Unity Editor.
-This involves assigning the Brain object to the Agent, changing some of the Agent Components properties, and setting the Brain properties so that they are compatible with our Agent code.
+This involves assigning the Brain asset to the Agent, changing some of the Agent Components properties, and setting the Brain properties so that they are compatible with our Agent code.

-1. Expand the Academy GameObject in the Hierarchy window, so that the Brain object is visible.
+1. In the Academy Inspector, add the `RollerBallBrain` and `RollerBallPlayer` brains to the **Broadcast Hub**.
 2. Select the RollerAgent GameObject to show its properties in the Inspector window.
-3. Drag the Brain object from the Hierarchy window to the RollerAgent Brain field.
+3. Drag the Brain `RollerBallPlayer` from the Project window to the RollerAgent `Brain` field.
 4. Change `Decision Frequency` from `1` to `5`.

 ![Assign the Brain to the RollerAgent](images/mlagents-NewTutAssignBrain.png)